An almost sure invariance principle for some classes of non-stationary mixing sequences: Preliminaries and main results

 \textit{(i)} In the scalar case $d=1$, \eqref{Var est1} yields that the difference between the variances is $O(V_n^{\frac 12+\delta})$.
-Thus, using \eqref{Var est1} together with~\cite[Theorem 3.2 A]{HR}, we conclude that in the scalar case, for any $\delta>0$ there is a coupling of $\{X_n\}$ with a standard Brownian motion $\{W(t):\,t\geq0\}$ such that
+Thus, using \eqref{Var est1} together with~\cite[Theorem 3.2 A]{HR}, we conclude that in the scalar case, for every $\ve>0$ there is a coupling of $\{X_n\}$ with a standard Brownian motion $\{W_t:\,t\geq0\}$ so that

-A corresponding result in the vector-valued case does not seem to hold true because in the non-stationary setup the structure of the covariance matrix $V_n$ does not stabilize as $n\to\infty$, which makes it less likely to obtain an approximation by a single Guassian process like a standard $d$-dimensional Brownian motion.
-0.3cm
+A corresponding result in the vector-valued case seems less plausible because in the non-stationary setup the structure of the covariance matrix $V_n$ does not stabilize as $n\to\infty$, which makes it less likely that we can approximate $S_n$ by a single Gaussian process like a standard $d$-dimensional Brownian motion.
+0.1cm